connor-brooks/ecosim/README.md

 ### Flocking strength
 Flocking is a behaviour in which agents form groups, or clusters, whilst navigating the map, forming "multicellular life".
 Paradoxically this offers both safety and vulnerability.
 By sharing information whilst flocking, a group increases it's memebers knowledge of other potential dangers or food.
 In contrast, if the group fails to avoid a potential danger the whole group suffers.
 ### Wobble frequency
 Whilst moving around the screen, agents speed up and down in a sinusoidal pattern, creating a "crawling" effect.
 The frequency of this movement is dictated by the wobble trait.
-Wobbling has both advantages and disadvantages, with a lower freuqnecy resulting in longer periods of increased speed but also longer resting periods.
+Wobbling has both advantages and disadvantages, with a lower frequency resulting in longer periods of increased speed but also longer resting periods.

 ## Tweaking the simulation